Setting up the defense and forming blocks is one of the key strategies of fantasy managers.

 3 + 1

-Probably the most commonly-used split by regulars in big tournaments.
+When setting up the defense – forming blocks in a 3+1 formation is probably the most commonly-used split by regulars in big tournaments.
 Usually we try to set up as small a defence as possible, but to chose the best players from the available selection.

 Special features on FanTeam